 Version 1.0 differs from the original release version (0.15, July 2014) primarily in its user interface; we switched the GUI from TK to QT and tried to reorganize the utility menus to be somewhat more intuitive.
 For example, the original release version had all segment inventory views in alphabetical order; segments are now arranged as closely as possible to standard IPA chart layouts (based on their featural interpretations).
 Additionally, we have added greater search and edit functions as well as some additional analysis tools (phonotactic probability, mutual information, neighbourhood density), and a greater ability to work with running text / spontaneous speech corpora.

 PCT is written in Python 3.4, and users are welcome to add on other functionality as needed.
 The software works on any platform that supports Python (Windows, Mac, Linux).
 All code is available on the GitHub repository; the details for getting access are given in Downloading and installing.

-The command-line interface is accessed using command line scripts that are installed on your machine along with the core PCT GUI.
+Deprecated information about the command line: The command-line interface is accessed using command line scripts that are installed on your machine along with the core PCT GUI.

 NOTE: If you did not install PCT on your computer but are instead running the GUI through a binary file (executable), then the command line scripts are not installed on your computer either.
 In order to run them, you will need to download the PCT source code and then find the scripts within the command_line subdirectory.
 These can then be run as scripts in Python 3.